sf-wdi-26/modules/w05/d03/m1-rails-auth/readme.md

       expect(user.password_digest).to be_nil
       #password is set
       user.password = "swordfish"
-      #password digest is created after passsword is set
+      #password digest is created after password is set
       expect(user.password_digest).not_to be_nil
     end
     it "ensures the password digest is not the password" do